AniZpZ/AutoSmoothQuant/README.md

 AutoSmoothQuant is an easy-to-use package for implementing smoothquant for LLMs.
 AutoSmoothQuant speeds up model inference under various workloads.
 AutoSmoothQuant was created and improved upon from the [original work](https://github.com/mit-han-lab/smoothquant) from MIT.

+## News or Update
+- [2024/03] We support model evaluation with [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness)
+- [2024/02] We support Mixtral and Baichuan model

 ## Install
 ### Prerequisites
 - Your GPU(s) must be of Compute Capability 8.0 or higher.
 Amphere and later architectures are supported.
 - Your CUDA version must be CUDA 11.4 or later.
+- Python 3.9+
 ### Build from source
 Currently this repo only support build form source.
 We will release package soon.